-FREE CALCIUM.
-Every day you throw away egg shells, and why not?
+Every day you throw away eggshells, and why not?
 They’re not good for anything, right?
 Wrong!
-They are a delicious calcium for your garden.
+Eggshells are delicious calcium for your garden.
 Be sure to crush them well and then work them into the soil right along with those coffee grounds.
 Calcium will help keep your garden soil and plants healthy.

-WEED “CLOTH.”
-Once you’ve spent hours upon hours hunched over hand-weeding a garden or flower bed.
-Newspaper makes the best weed cloth.
-Basically, it’s free, it allows water to drain through it and it is also biodegradable—very good for the soil.
-Newspaper will definitely last through the season, preventing unwanted vegetation from growing up through it.
-Prepare your garden, lay a thick layer of newspaper over the entire area, 8-10 sheet thick.
+First prepare your garden.
+Next, lay a thick layer of newspaper over the entire area, 8-10 sheets thick.
 Now cover with a thick layer of mulch.
 At each place that you wish to plant a seedling, cut an X through the mulch and paper and into the soil.

 If you have weeds in areas you want to replant, do this: Fill an ordinary garden sprayer with white vinegar and add about one teaspoon liquid dishwashing soap like blue Dawn.
 Apply sprayer top and follow the instructions on the sprayer to get it ready to spray.
 That’s it.
 Seriously, it is that simple.